rackerlabs/docs-core-infra-user-guide/cloud_servers/instance_placement.rst

 belonging to the same account
 on the same physical host.
 However, it is possible to override this default in some circumstances.
-Every Cloud Server has a *Host ID*; by comparing *Host ID*s
+Every Cloud Server has a *Host ID*, identifying its physical host; by examining the *Host ID* for each Cloud Server,
 you can determine whether any of your Cloud Servers have been placed on the same physical host.